mcstanle/unfolding_osb_po_uq/README.md

 ## Generating Functionals
 All bin aggregation functionals are generated in `create_functionals.py`.
 Both sets of functionals are saved in `./functionals/`.

+## Data Generation
+To empirically evaluate the coverage of these interval estimator, we must sample many times from the true distribution to fit each interval method many times.
+Hence, we must create ensembles of true data.

+### Wide-Bin Deconvolution
+The original data used for the analysis in the paper is included in `./data/simulation_data_ORIGINAL.npy`.
+However, the code used to generate that data is found in `data_generation_deconvolution.py`.
+It should be noted that if one wants to generate their own data using this file, results will differ slightly from those in the paper.

 # Results
 For both sets of results, we store all plot code in a separate file from the script that actually creates the plots (see each sub-section below for details).